 An asymmetrical bob doesn't have to be over-stated.
 In fact, a bit of subtleness works here and is a fun way to add extra movement to the otherwise solid shape of the traditional bob.
 "This cut is so timeless," Chapman says.
 "I love even keeping the natural color of the hair on this cut—it naturally does all the talking for you if placed correctly."

 "I believe the biggest trend at any age is healthy, shiny hair," says Chapman.
 "Choosing the right products to keep hair young and vibrant changes with age, so I recommend hydrating the hair like you would also your skin."
-To maintain shine in a choppy pixie, use a hydrating leave-in like the Playa Monoi Milk Leave-in Conditioner ($24), which uses nourishing coconut oil to moisturize and monoi oil to keep frizz far away.
+To maintain shine in a choppy pixie, use a hydrating leave-in like the Playa Monoi Milk Leave-in Conditioner ($24), which uses nourishing coconut oil to moisturize hair and monoi oil to keep frizz far away.

 Chapman calls the impeccable timeless bob a power haircut, and though the length often changes with the season, it's the lowest maintenance haircut of them all.
 "It can also be the hardest cut to wear because of its strength on where it lies on the body," he warns.
 To avoid flatness, use a powerful blowdryer fitted with a precision nozzle to give yourself volume at the roots (we're big fans of Drybar's Buttercup Blow Dryer).

 "The strength of blunt-end bobs are wonderful to pinpoint areas of the body you love (think décolletage, collar bone, around of the shoulder, or jawline)," notes Chapman.
 "Normally, one tonality of color is used on these lengths."
 To amp up the shine, use a smoothing oil like the Prose Hair Oil ($48), which features repairing shea oil and Siberian pine nut oil to smooth flyaways.